Reforming Left Consciousness in Kerala – ASHAs in No Other Lands

 Desamangalam Ramakrishnan

-The ongoing Asha workers’ strike has once again put the focus back on workers’ rights, trade unionism and leftism in Kerala.
+The ongoing ASHA Workers’ strike has once again put the focus back on workers’ rights, trade unionism and leftism in Kerala.
 There is a tendency often to hold true to the nature of justice as people often protest when they face injustice.
 This has to come naturally, a basic foundation to building a world without exploitation.
 This should be the basic prerogative for anyone living in a liberal socialist system especially one that boasts of having a leftist/communist history.
 The leftists in Kerala, who are always proud of its leftist heritage, foregrounds a political consciousness that often advertises an 'ideal' image of struggle, revolution and politicking.
 This leftist consciousness mainly revolves around questions related to how; 1) workers are organized, 2) power is held accountable.
 In other words, this is about how to fight the good fight!
 Hence, the protectors of this consciousness believe theirs to be the default launchpad into whatever the future has in store for us (communism or barbarism).
 In Kerala, this group of protectors mainly fall under the Communist Party of India (Marxist) [CPI(M)], and Communist Party of India (CPI).
 Additionally, the dominant leftist imagination is trapped in the machinations of the Communist parties, themselves slaves to the socially engineered rationalities of power.
 Today Parliamentary Cretinism is the fundamental attitude that drives the party forward (the tendency to equate purposive political action with the drive to obtain parliamentary power by gaining more seats in representative institutions).
 They would sometimes openly attack detractors, with their leaders encouraging them with almost the same word for their actions, rakshapravarthanamThe underlying idea is the same here, even when most of the leftists don’t get it (thinking within the consciousness is not allowed).
 Moreover, the rescuers of this leftist consciousness are ordinary people who’d go to any extent to protect it and its influence in politics and society.
 This rescue and protection of the leftist consciousness also has its strategies related to food, culture, history, religion and has became more prominent with the entry of Sangh as the political antagonist in Kerala politics.

 After 2016, the mainstream narrative regarding the growth of the Sangh in Kerala is that the leftist consciousness has been under attack.
 There might be doubts regarding how powerful the Sangh is in reality, but there are no doubts regarding how effective they are in challenging the leftist consciousness.
 At least that is the mainstream talking point of the left in Kerala.
-With this being touted as the challenge in front of the people, there has been efforts to protect or rescue the leftist consciousness against Hindutva and its attacks.
+With this being touted as the challenge, there has been efforts to protect or rescue the leftist consciousness against Hindutva and its attacks.
 And this has been more than revelatory.
 Post-2016, the leftist consciousness has been thoroughly exposed under the communal narratives of the Sangh.
-The inadequacies in workers’ rights, gender issues, labour movements are all out in the open today and there is no denying that the global socio-political movements/the internet, has their fair share of influence in this matter.
+The inadequacies in workers’ rights, gender issues, labor movements are all out in the open today and there is no denying that the global socio-political movements/the internet, has their fair share of influence in this matter.
 Thus, this inadequate leftist consciousness that the mainstream communist parties take pride in, comes off as a repugnant tool of parliamentary cretinism in pursuit of power.
-This is exactly what Marx addresses in his letter to Arnold Ruge: “The reform of consciousness consists only in making the world aware of its own consciousness, in awakening it out of its dream about itself, in explaining to it the meaning of its own actions.
+And this is exactly what Marx addresses in his letter to Arnold Ruge: “The reform of consciousness consists only in making the world aware of its own consciousness, in awakening it out of its dream about itself, in explaining to it the meaning of its own actions.
 Our whole object can only be – as is also the case in Feuerbach’s criticism of religion – to give religious and philosophical questions the form corresponding to man who has become conscious of himself.”

-Before getting to that, there is a relevant political aspect to the protests explained by J Devika, that puts the Kerala Model or exceptionalism into question.
+But before getting to that, there is also a relevant political aspect to the protests explained by J Devika, that puts the 'Kerala Model' or exceptionalism into question.
 She writes:

 “While the ASHA workers were on strike in front of the State Secretariat and an ASHA Workers’ mass meet called by the striking association drew a very large number of such workers to the capital city, the government was busy holding an investors’ meet.
 Such a government cannot be expected to be attentive to the needs and rights of the workers, perhaps.
 However, one can hardly forget that the effort to pitch Kerala as the ideal investor’s destination to global capital continues to rest on the region’s image as a place where social development has arrived permanently — where there is a healthy, educated, plentiful workforce accustomed to the rhythms of capitalist work and docile too.
 Now, a large part of this story is possible only and only because underpaid and unrecognized social development workers — including the ASHAs — have toiled at the grass roots day and night.
 Indeed, the second Pinarayi Vijayan government was actually facilitated not just by the effective PR they did about Covid management — indeed, that very PR was made possible by the incessant labours of women ‘volunteers’ and ‘community activists’ at the bottom, of which the ASHA workers are a prominent group.”

-The government’s response to the protest is the dominant leftist consciousness in action.
+The government’s or the party's response to the protest is the dominant leftist consciousness in action.
 A leftist consciousness that has bought into the neoliberal financial capital betraying the working class or rescuers is no shocking news, but it magnifies the inadequacies in it.
-Going back to the “politically motivated” allegations, the CPIM considers itself to be the representative of the authentic left in Kerala and this is one reason that the Asha Workers’ protests are still ongoing.
+Going back to the “politically motivated” allegations, the CPIM considers itself to be the representative of the authentic left in Kerala and this is one reason that the ASHA Workers’ protests are still ongoing.
 The issue here is similar to what is popularly known as Union busting.
 The CITU-affiliated ASHA workers’ federation has issues with the SUCI’s (another leftist outfit) Kerala Asha Health Workers’ Association (KAHWA).
 The ongoing Asha Workers’ strike is led by KAHWA and as a result, CITU alleges that SUCI backed union is trying to sow division among the workers and possibly harm their job prospects.
-The truth of the matter is that CITU or CPIM considers only them as the sole voice of the left in Kerala.
-Another leftist organization in the likes of SUCI are a challenge to their dominant position as protectors or rescuers of the leftist consciousness.
-As a result, there were statements from the leaders of CPIM and SUCI addressing the protesting Asha Workers as “Anarchists”, since they are led by SUCI backed union.
+The truth of the matter is that CITU or CPIM considers them as the sole voice of the left in Kerala.
+Another leftist organization in the likes of SUCI are a challenge to their dominant position as protectors or rescuers of this leftist consciousness.
+As a result, there were statements from the leaders of CPIM and SUCI addressing the protesting ASHA Workers as “Anarchists”, since they are led by SUCI backed union.
 Other slurs included “tin-pan collectors”, again showing the disapproval of SUCI’s organizational structure and functioning.
-Explaining the insults, J Devika writes that the protesting workers clearly maintained that SUCI respects the workers and they never asked for any money to any workers.
+Explaining the insults, J Devika writes that the protesting workers clearly maintained that SUCI respects the workers and they never demanded any money from any workers.
 J Devika interprets this accusation as also an intolerance towards the less restrictive organizational structure of SUCI and their timely interference in issues that matter to the workers.
 In other words, CPIM is only concerned with maintaining their power in the representative systems, which in turn captures the leftist consciousness.
 In order to do that, they are willing to even sacrifice real workers’ lives.
-Some would say, that is more communist than anyone could ever ask for.
+Some would say, that is more 'communist' than anyone could ever ask for.
 But in reality, what we need is a ruthless criticism of all that exists inside and outside of this leftist consciousness.
-The Asha Workers’ protests will remake and reform the leftist consciousness in the long run, with or without CPIM.
-That is sure.
+The ASHA Workers’ protests will remake and reform the leftist consciousness in the long run, with or without CPIM.
+That is sure!
 As Marx would have it, “We do not say to the world: Cease your struggles, they are foolish; we will give you the true slogan of struggle.
 We merely show the world what it is really fighting for, and consciousness is something that it has to acquire, even if it does not want to.”

 -----------------------------